-A letter of commendation will be issued to an employee for distinguished performance that contributes to increased output and institutional efficiency.
+- i).
+All officers who attain a score of 100% and above will be recognized through a letter of commendation signed by the Authorized Officer. - ii).
+A letter of commendation may also be issued to an employee for distinguished performance, innovation or creative idea that contributes to increased output and institutional efficiency.